1. Cliff Dwellings

 In Mesa Verde Country, we elevate the art of food to new heights with our organic and locally sourced eateries.
 Four farmer’s markets sell locally grown produce to restaurants, residents and visitors.
 When you come to visit us, bring your healthy appetite.

 We’re fond of saying, “One Day Just Isn’t Enough” in Mesa Verde Country.
 Take the 114-mile Scenic & History Trail of the Ancients Byway, for example.
-The journey is rife with national parks, national monuments, museums and cultural attractions.
+The journey is rich with national parks, national monuments, museums and cultural attractions.
 We recommend a four- to five-day road trip to take it all in.